rsearls/wise-gwt/README.md

     src/main/resources/META-INF/services    ; service files for the WAR.

+wise-core
+The user must build the wise-core project before building this project.

 Deploy/Undeploy
     A maven plugin is provided to assist with deploy, undeploy, and redeploy of this app.
         WildFly maven goals